connollydean/Markdwon-Tutorial/pages/finaltouches.md

 ---
 ### Adding Additional Tools To rEFInd

-This part is optional as you will probably never have a need for these extra tools but I like to have them there just in case I need them in the future.
+This part is optional as you will probably never have a need for these extra tools but I like to have them installed just in case I need them in the future.

 There are two different tools that can be added to rEFInd.